 The custodial parent may also be required to cooperate by:

 - Providing additional forms, court orders, and other documents (e.g. UIFSA general testimony);

-- Assisting the District CSE Office in establishing paternity either by voluntary acknowledgment or court order; and/or
+- Assisting the District Child Support Office in establishing paternity either by voluntary acknowledgment or court order; and/or

-- Assisting the District CSE Office by participating in genetic testing, appearing in court, or providing new locate information for the non-custodial parent.
+- Assisting the District Child Support Office by participating in genetic testing, appearing in court, or providing new locate information for the non-custodial parent.

 As long as the public assistance applicant completes all requested forms, provides as much information as known, and if requested meets with the child support case worker, the Wyoming CSE Program considers the applicant cooperative for purposes of receiving public assistance.

 If the POWER recipient does not cooperate with child support, the case worker will notify the DFS Benefit Specialist of the non-cooperation via e-mail or by completing DFS Form 563b.
 The notification will be immediate but no later than the 15th of the month by 5:00 p.m.
 See the Combined Manual §722.
 On the other hand, if the Medicaid recipient does not cooperate with child support, the case worker will contact the Medicaid representative designated in Appendix 6.D – Medicaid Subtypes & Child Support Cooperation to request assistance.
 If the Medicaid recipient still will not provide the requested information, the case worker will notify the Medicaid Representative of the non-cooperation as described above.